 Very low 0 to 3

-Low 3 to 6
+Low

 Moderate 6 to 9

 High 9 to 12

 Very high

 Permeability: The quality of the soil that enables water or air to move downward through the profile.
 The rate at which a saturated soil transmits water is accepted as a measure of this quality.
 In soil physics, the rate is referred to as "saturated hydraulic conductivity," which is defined in the "Soil Survey Manual."
-In line with conventional usage in the engineering profession and with traditional usage in published soil surveys, this rate of flow continues to be expressed as "permeability."
+In line with conventional usaae in the enaineerina profession and with traditional usage in published soil surveys, this rate of flow continues to be expressed as "permeability."
 Terms describing permeability, measured in inches per hour, are as follows:

 Extremely slow 0.0 to 0.01 inch

-Very slow
+Very slow 0.01 to 0.06 inch

-Slow
+Slow 0.06 to 0.2 inch

-Moderately slow
+Moderately slow 0.2 to 0.6 inch

-Moderate
+Moderate .0.6 inch to 2.0 inches

-Moderately rapid 2.0 to 6.0 inches
+Moderately rapid

-Rapid
+Rapid 6.0 to 20 inches

-Very rapid
+Very rapid more than 20 inches